Tehya-003/Face_recognition_attendance-system/README.md

 python
 Copy code
-db_config = {
+<db_config = {
     'DRIVER': '{MySQL ODBC 8.0 Driver}',
     'SERVER': 'localhost',
     'DATABASE': 'your_database_name',
     'UID': 'your_username',
     'PWD': 'your_password'
-}
+}>
 # 📊 Attendance Calculation
 Attendance is calculated based on a default 30-day period.
 If an employee is present, their attendance is recorded as a fraction (e.g., 1/30) and updated each day they are recognized.

 # Breaking Down the Repo
 At first glance, the files in the repo may look intimidating and overwhelming.
 To avoid that, here is a quick guide:

--.gitignore: Specifies which files/folders to ignore when committing.
+- .gitignore: Specifies which files/folders to ignore when committing.
--facerecognition.py: The main script that runs the face recognition and attendance system.
+- facerecognition.py: The main script that runs the face recognition and attendance system.
--requirements.txt: List of Python dependencies needed for the project.
+- requirements.txt: List of Python dependencies needed for the project.
--README.md: This readme file.
+- README.md: This readme file.

 # How it Works
 Start the Application: